Updated: May 22, 2023, at 4:32 p.m.

 Overall, the war on drugs is something that has not come to an end.
-Even recently, former Attorney General under President Trump, Jeff Sessions echoed sentiments of the Reagan “Just Say No” campaign.
-The full effects of the war on drugs in the United States will not be seen or fully understood until it is in the rear view and behind us for good.
+Even recently, former Attorney General under Donald Trump, Jeff Sessions echoed sentiments of the Reagan “Just Say No” campaign.
+The full effects of the war on drugs in the United States will not be seen or fully understood until it is in the rearview and behind us for good.

 The war on drugs is an ongoing effort that officially began in the 1970’s under the Nixon administration.
 Other presidents, especially Reagan, have made continuous efforts to crackdown on illicit drug manufacturing, trafficking, and use.
 The efforts of the war on drugs led to mixed outcomes.
 While the years initially following the drug war saw less drug use, there have been increases in drug use recently, mostly due to the rise of prescription drugs, something that the drug war did not prepare the country for properly.
 Overall, the lasting effects of the war on drugs in America will not fully be clear until years after it is a thing of the past.

 Landmark Recovery offers drug and alcohol rehabilitation with a focus on an individualized and holistic approach to recovery.
 At Landmark, we are dedicated to being a part of the solution and to helping as many substance-dependent people as possible.
 Landmark’s goal is to help over 1 million families over the next 100 years.
 Our facilities and staff have the tools and knowledge needed to help usher and adjust you or your loved one into their new sober life.
-If you would like to learn more about are personalized drug and alcohol treatment, please reach out to our admissions team today.
+If you would like to learn more about our personalized drug and alcohol rehab, call iur admissions team today at 888-448-0302.